-- Developing governance and decision-making processes - RSSB expects to become more autonomous during the first year of SP25.
+• Developing governance and decision-making processes

+RSSB expects to become more autonomous during the first year of SP25.
 In that context, consideration is being given to the governance framework around decision-making, using international best practice as our guide.
-This involves several elements, including the powers and role of the Board, the proposals, advice, and recommendations that are provided internally and the influence of an external investment adviser. - Strengthening the Investments Department portfolio in accordance with the asset allocation strategy determined by the Board.
+This involves several elements, including the powers and role of the Board, the proposals, advice, and recommendations that are provided internally and the influence of an external investment adviser.

+• Strengthening the Investments Department

+The Investments Department has skilled and experienced staff who manage and deploy our portfolio in accordance with the asset allocation strategy determined by the Board.
 The expected increase in autonomy will allow new staff to be brought in, with special skills and experience, to fill particular gaps in our team.
 Existing staff will also be provided with opportunities for additional training to help the development of expertise in particular markets.